-For years considered a clear social no-no, regifting is shedding its stigma, whether it's due to economic hardship, eco-friendly attitude shifts, or bulging closets and drawers full of stuff we never wanted in the first place.
+For years considered a clear social no-no, regifting is shedding its stigma, whether it's because of economic hardship, eco-friendly attitude shifts, or bulging closets and drawers full of stuff we never wanted in the first place.

 Today, anywhere from 60% to 78% of us, depending on what survey you read, think regifting is A-OK.
 In fact, giving gifts that have past lives is so routine, there's an official day dedicated to celebrating the practice: Dec.
-18 -- the Thursday before Christmas -- has been christened National Regifting Day by Money Management International (MMI).
+17 -- two Thursdays before Christmas -- has been christened National Regifting Day by Money Management International (MMI).
 (As with all new calendar additions, it's best to check with your boss before taking the day off in observance.)